nTh0rn/sCMDra/README.md

 ## Installation

-<ins>IMPORTANT NOTICE</ins>
+<ins>IMPORTANT NOTICE:</ins>
 Even if you use the automatic installer, you will need to **manually** add your installation directory to your user's environment Path variable.
+Instructions for this are included in this README as well as during the automatic installation process.

 1. Clone/download the repo
    ```sh
    git clone https://github.com/nTh0rn/sCMDra.git
    ```

 ## Automatic Installation
-`Install sCMDra.bat`
+1. Run `Install sCMDra.bat`.

 ### Manual Installation
 1. Create an installation directory.